This list is made up of 5 women's freeride snowboard bindings that we consider to be the best of those we have tested and rated.

 You can definitely still ride them freestyle - but more for advanced freestyle riders.

 The Lexa X comes in both Re:Flex (to mount on 2 x 4 and 4 x 4 insert patterns in addition to the channel system) and EST (only mount to boards that use the channel system) versions.
-We've shown score breakdowns for both versions below.
+See #2 below for the EST version.

 ---|---|---|